oviserv/wifi_eap-tls/docs/develop.md

+## Freeradius in debug mode
+To start Freeradius in debug mode (radiusd -X) uncomment the debug environment variable in the .env file

-To start with a clean environment, execute the follow actions
+## To start with a clean environment, execute the follow actions
-- This cleans all data!
+This cleans all data!
 Make backups first!
 - Go to the directory with the docker-compose.yml file
 - Run `docker-compose down --rmi all`
 - Remove all backups from ./backup (or move them to another location)